- Introduction

 Types of Price Segmentation

 Price segmentation can be utilized by applying various methods.
-Here are some examples:
+Here are some examples of segmented pricing:

 Volume offers based on a customer purchasing above a certain threshold to access a specific discount.